Cysharp/Multicaster/README.md

 var group = groupProvider.GetOrAddSynchronousGroup<Guid, IGreeterReceiver>("MyGroup");
 ```

-You can register a receiver instance that implements the interface for the call to the retrieved Group.
+You can register a receiver instance that implements the interface for the call with the key to the retrieved Group.

 ```csharp
 var receiverId = Guid.NewGuid();